 Office address: Rue Montoyer 30, B-1000 Brussels

-If you have a general enquiry, would like to invite the EDPS to an event or request information please use this contact form to get in touch.
+If you have a general enquiry, would like to invite the EDPS to an event, request information or have an enquiry on your personal data processed by the EDPS please use this contact form to get in touch.

 Please note: The EDPS is not competent to deal with issues at national level (for example, those related to national, regional or local authorities, private companies or organisations, or not-for-profit organisations); questions should be addressed to the relevant data protection authority.